gsilva2016/langchain-examples/video-summarization/README.md

 2. Gain access to [Llama3.2](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) group of models on Hugging Face.

 3. Next, open `.env` file in this current directory.
 Here you will find all the variables which need to set in order to run the Video Summarizer.
 Default values have already been set.

+4. The tracking/ReID modules require finetuning the DeepSORT configuration parameters as per the input video/camera stream being tested.

+    For the DeepSORT module, TBD here.....

+    For the ReID reconcillation module, please finetune these two values in the .env.

+    ```
+    REID_SIM_SCORE_THRESHOLD=0.67
+    TOO_SIMILAR_THRESHOLD=0.96
+    AMBIGUITY_MARGIN=0.02
+    ```

+    For example:

+    REID_SIM_SCORE_THRESHOLD=0.67.

+    This value will need the most finetuning.
+0.67 seems to work well for the standard input video provided in this app.
+Typical values will range from 0.56 to 0.9.
+    This value indicates what similarity score threshold value defines if a person detected is a new person or not.
+    Ex: If Frame 2 with a person returns a similarity score of 0.7, then it means that the person was already seen previously and is not a new person.
+    If the similarity score is less than 0.67, its a new person detected and their embedding gets stored in Milvus database for future comparisons/references.

+    TOO_SIMILAR_THRESHOLD=0.96

+    This value most likely would not need any finetuning and can remain the same.
+To prevent database bloat and prevent too many similar entries being stored in the vector DB, this value indicates that if the similarity score is greater than 0.96, then we don't need to store its embedding in the DB since we alrady have an embedding which is representative.

+    AMBIGUITY_MARGIN=0.02

+    This value has been put in place to ignore certain embeddings which are ambiguous and very close to the REID_SIM_SCORE_THRESHOLD and sometimes can result in false positive.
+    A value of 0.02 is interpreted as follows:

+    This skips embeddings whose similarity score is in a "borderline" range.
+Specifically, if the similarity score is just below the main threshold (SIM_SCORE_THRESHOLD) but within a margin (AMBIGUITY_MARGIN).

 ```
 # Hugging Face access token for model access